 How often can you use lactobionic acid in your skincare routine?

-This is very dependant on which skin type you have, generally speaking however, to begin with it is best to use your acid in your evening routine about 2 to 3 times a week ensuring you keep an eye on your skin for any signs of irritation.
+Generally speaking, to begin with it is best to use your acid once a day in your evening routine about 2 to 3 times a week ensuring you keep an eye on your skin for any signs of irritation.
 Once your skin is happy and you have built-up its tolerance you can increase the frequency of how often you use it.

 Another factor to remember is the type of product you are using that contains LA, for example, a treatment product, such as a face mask, can be applied as often as once or twice a week.
 This is the best product to use if you find your skin to be more problematic and would benefit from a more frequent, yet gentle exfoliation to target any breakouts.
 For more dry skin, serums applied in the evening will aid exfoliation and lock in any moisture, working overtime when you are catching up on your beauty sleep, leaving you with a refreshed and hydrated complexion for the morning.